prestonharberts/biblegateway-to-obsidian/README.md

 ## Disclaimers

-This script is set to download the [ESV Bible](https://www.esv.org/translation/).
-Before using this script, please make sure you own a copy of the ESV.
-Although this program does not make use of it, it is right to legally own it before making a copy of it using jgclark's script.
+This script is set to download the [ESV Bible](https://www.esv.org/translation/), but it can be changed.
+Before using this script, please make sure you own a copy of the ESV, even if this program does not use it, it is right to legally own it before making a copy of it using jgclark's script.

-Do not distribute your files once generated because they are subject to the [ESV's copyright standards](https://www.crossway.org/permissions/). **All files are only intended for personal use.** This is not affiliated to, or approved by, BibleGateway.com or Crossway.
+Do not distribute your files once generated because they are subject to the [ESV's copyright standards](https://www.crossway.org/permissions/). **All files are only intended for personal use.** This is not affiliated or approved by BibleGateway.com or Crossway.
 I make no guarantee regarding the usage of the script, it is at your own discretion.

 ## About

 This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the ESV for use in [Obsidian](https://obsidian.md/).
 It accompanies the [ESV Hear the Word Audio Bible](https://www.crossway.org/bibles/esv-hear-the-word-audio-bible-610-dl/) that can be listened to from Obsidian when downloaded.

-I have not tested this script with other translations, as I have thouroughly tested regular expressions to be used only on the ESV.
+Other translations along with their MP3 audio bibles may work, but I have not tested very many.

-What the script does is fetch the text from [Bible Gateway](https://www.biblegateway.com/) and save it as a formatted markdown file.
-Each chapter is saved as two files (one for reading and another without text for taking notes in).
-Navigation between files is located at the bottom and is automatically created.
+The script fetches text from [Bible Gateway](https://www.biblegateway.com/) and saves it as a markdown file.
+Each chapter is saved as two files, one for reading and another without text so that you can take notes in.
+A navigation bar is located at the bottom of each file for navigating files and is automatically created.
 All the chapter reading and table of contents are saved to a folder named `bible`, and all note-taking files are saved to another folder named `bible-notes`.

-This script is intended to be very simple to run, but it comes at the cost of customizability.
-To adapt it to your taste, you may have to modify `bg2obs.sh` or fork this script.
+This script is intended to be very simple to run, and is customizable from the `config` file.
+To adapt it to your taste, you can modify `bg2obs.sh` or fork this script.

 ## Installation

 This script is intended to be run in Linux, but it is able to be run on macOS and Windows with some setup that I am unable to provide as I do not use either.

-Download [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) and copy `bg2md.rb` to `biblegateway-to-obsidian`.
+Download [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) and copy `bg2md.rb` to `biblegateway-to-obsidian/bin`.
 Next, install RubyGems and the necessary gems with the following line (change the installation line to use your correct package manager; I use Fedora so I use `dnf`):

 ```
 sudo dnf install rubygems && sudo gem install colorize optparse clipboard